IBM/icp4d-customer-churn-classifier/README.md

 ### 8. Test the model in the UI

-IBM Cloud Private for Data provides various options for analytics models such as testing, scoring, evaluating, and publishing.
+IBM Cloud Pak for Data provides various options for analytics models such as testing, scoring, evaluating, and publishing.

 #### Interactive testing